 - Completing the required forms.

-- Advertising the Probate application in an ACT daily newspaper.
+- Advertising the Probate application

 - Lodging the Probate application with the Supreme Court.

 The following documents are needed in order to apply for Probate in the ACT:

 - Original Will and any codicil(s)